Wisconsin Caregiver Law

 NWTC is required to comply with the Wisconsin Caregiver Law (1997 WISCONSIN ACT 27).
 The completion of a caregiver background check includes the review of criminal records for convictions of serious crimes or a history of improper behavior.
 Students accepted into this program must complete a background check through www.CertifiedBackground.com.
 Information regarding this process is provided to students immediately upon acceptance into the program.
 Students with a criminal history may be denied access to placement at the discretion of the clinical or practicum site.
 Consequently, should a student have a history of convictions of serious crimes or a history of improper behaviors, NWTC cannot guarantee clinical/practicum placement or guarantee graduation within typical program timing.

 .
-Students will be required to purchase a uniform, pay for liability insurance, provide their own transportation to assigned sites, and cover any other expenses related to clinical experiences.
+Students will be required to purchase a uniform, provide their own transportation to assigned sites, and cover any other expenses related to clinical experiences.
 Students may be expected to travel distances for clinical experience.

 .
 Students are required to complete an American Heart Association Health Care Provider CPR course prior to clinical experiences.
 Students are required to maintain a current CPR card to comply with affiliating agency requirements.